-MVP Premier and Premier Plus plans include the \$600 WellBeing Rewards Program.
+MVP Premier and Premier Plus plans include the \$600 WellBeing Reimbursement and Virtual Care benefits that are covered in full.
+These plans can also be offered alongside our optional Dental and Vision plans.

 THESE PLANS HAVE NO OUT-OF-NETWORK BENEFITS.
 Members who receive covered services from non-participating providers will pay 100 percent of the actual costs.